-34. Provide any addition nal inform ation on the effectiveness (positive or negative) o f the organization's identity and access

-management program that was not noted in the questions above.
-Taking into consideration the overall maturity level generated from

-the questions above and all testing performed, is the identity and access m anagement program effective?
+34. Provide any additional information on the effectiveness (positive or negative) of the organization's identity and access management program that was not noted in the questions above.
+Taking into consideration the overall maturity level generated from the questions above and based on all testing performed, is the identity and access management program effective?

 Criteria Review Cycle Maturity Level Suggested Standard Source Evidence

-• Annual Ad Hoc
+Annual Ad Hoc •

 Defined •

 Consistently Implemented •

+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence

 Managed and Measurable •

+Ontimized

-Optimized: •
+Optimized •

 Assessor Best Practices

+Defined:

-Defined: Consistently Implemented:
+Consistently Implemented:

-Managed and measurable: Optimized:
+Managed and measurable:

+Optimized:

 Data Protection and Privacy (DPP) 35.
-To what extent has the organization developed a privacy program for the protection of personally identifiable information (PII) hat is collected, used, maintained, shared, and disposed of by information systems?
-Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-37 (Rev. 2): Section 2.3 and Task P-1 NIST SP 800-53, Rev. 5: CA-2, RA-3, RA-8, SA-8(33), PM-5(1), PM-20, PM-27, PT-5, PT-6, and SI-12(1) NIST SP 800-122 CSF: ID.GV-3 NIST Privacy Framework OMB M-19-03 OMB M-19-03 OMB M-20-04 OMB A-130 FY 2022 SAOP FISMA Metrics: Sections 1, 4, and 5(b) FY2023 Ad Hoc The organization has not established a privacy program and related plans, policies, and procedures as appropriate for the protection of PII collected, used, maintained, shared, and disposed of by information systems.
+To what extent has collected, used, mainta 35.
+To what extent has the organization developed a privacy program for the protection of personally identifiable information (PII) that is collected, used, maintained, shared, and disposed of by information systems?
+Criteria Review Cycle Maturity Level Suggested Standard Source Evidence NIST SP 800-37 (Rev. 2): Section 2 and Task P-1 NIST SP 800-53, Rev. 5: CA-2, RA-3 RA-8, SA-8(33), PM 5(1), PM-20, PM-27 PT-5, PT-6, and SI- 12(1) NIST SP 800-122 CSF: ID.GV-3 NIST Privacy Framework OMB M-19-03 FY2023 Ad Hoc The organization has not established a privacy program and related plans, policies, and procedures as appropriate for the protection of PII collected, used, maintained, shared, and disposed of by information systems.
 Additionally, roles and responsibilities for the effective implementation of the organization's privacy program have not been defined.
-Defined The organization has defined and communicated its privacy program plan and related policies and procedures for the protection of PII that is collected, used, maintained, shared, and/or disposed of by its information systems.
-In addition, roles and responsibilities for the effective implementation of the organization's privacy program have been defined and the organization has determined the resources and optimal governance structure needed to effectively implement its privacy program.
-Consistently Implemented The organization consistently implements its privacy program by: Privacy program strategy/plan for implementing applicable privacy controls policies and procedures Privacy policies and procedures related to protection of PII on information systems Privacy program organizational chart, budget, reporting structure, roles and responsibilities, etc. Staffing vacancies in the privacy program Interviews with privacy program staff regarding resource sufficiency